HardworkingChris/research-code/README.md

 See the LICENSE file for details.

 Most of this repository has now been split into submodules.
-The submodule references point to a private repository by default, but public versions of each repository are also available on github.
+The submodule references point to a private repository, but public versions of each repository are also available on github.